skellis46/embodied-camera/embodied-camera-application-proposal.md

 Our bodies are built for movement.
 Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
 We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
 A by-product of these stimuli is chronic stillness, or staticity.
 Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

-#### Research Aim

-To examine how our bodies and smartphones currently meet and effect each other, and to imagine new possibilities for how they _might_ meet and effect each other

->Is it effecting each other?
-Or is it the body being effected? -- CW

-- not sure about the word "meet" here (and "interact" is not right -- or would make people think of interactivity)

->‘meet’ suggests the smartphone has a say in the matter!
-Although I think it is OK here - CW

-#### research questions

-1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
-2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
-What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
-3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
-4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
-We see ourselves and others through and in it.
-How might this dominant and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

-Re RQ3:
->This is really clear and interesting.
-Should there be anything about how the smartphone could/should be adapted to the body?
-This might of course take the project in a way that you do not want to go. - CW

 #### objectives